Skip to content

 Try It

-Before you finalize your next enclosure design — or if you're debugging a mysterious emissions peak — open the Chassis Resonant Frequency calculator and plug in your box dimensions.
-It takes seconds and could save you a costly re-spin.
-Pair it with a shielding-effectiveness or aperture-leakage calculation for the full picture of how your enclosure will behave in the EMC chamber.
+Before you finalize your next enclosure design — or if you're currently debugging a mysterious emissions peak that doesn't line up with anything obvious on your schematic — open the Chassis Resonant Frequency calculator and plug in your box dimensions.
+Takes about ten seconds and could save you a very expensive re-spin or a week of frustrated troubleshooting in the test lab.
+Pair it with a shielding-effectiveness calculation or an aperture-leakage estimate for the full picture of how your enclosure will actually behave once you get it into the EMC chamber.

 Related Articles